MartinGeorgiev-14/Weather-App/README.md

 # Weather Vision
-The project is made to be used manly on mobile.
+The project is made to be used mainly on mobile.

 A JavaScript project for weather cast app.
 Showing the live hourly and daily weather conditions for a chosen city.
 The project can be seen online on this link: https://weather-vision.netlify.app/